Having the necessary evidence on marital property and debt

 If a case goes to trial, it is also important for a judge to have access to this information in order to make an appropriate division of property and debt.
 Otherwise, it might be tough for a judge to justly divide the marital property and debt in an appropriate way, without having all the tax information they need.

-Stange Law Firm, PC: Divorce Lawyers in St. Louis, Kansas City, Columbia, Springfield and Beyond to Better Assist
+Stange Law Firm, PC: Multi-State Divorce Lawyers Available to Assist

 If you are going through a divorce or family law matter where the case is having trouble settling, Stange Law Firm, PC can help.
 You can call us at 1-855-805-0595 or contact us online.